 - Catja Warmelink (Senior Lecturer at the Amsterdam Midwifery Academy)

 - Caroline Geerts (Senior Lecturer at the Amsterdam Academy of Midwifery)

 Who can participate?

-If you have given birth in the past 5 years (after May 2017) after a pregnancy of at least 22 weeks in the Netherlands, you can participate.
-Every experience is important, both the positive and the negative experiences.
-There are two versions, a Dutch one and an English one.
-If you are an expat (or know an expat), there is also an English version of our questionnaire, so you can choose which one.
+If you gave birth in the past 5 years (after May 2017) after a pregnancy of at least 22 weeks in the Netherlands, you could participate.
+There were two versions, a Dutch one and an English one.
 You must also have given birth in the Netherlands in the past 5 years to participate in this questionnaire.